spiralhalo/CanvasTutorial/Chapter-5-1.md

 This is quite an elaborate process, so for the first time, we will divide the content of this chapter into subchapters:

 1. Setting up fabulous graphics and composite passes
-2. Coding the vertex and fragment shaders for the composite passes
+2. Writing the vertex and fragment shaders for the composite passes

 # 5-1: Setting up fabulous graphics and composite passes